yuanshunning/pickit-docs/docs/documentation/cameras/index.rst

 Camera configuration
 --------------------

-One Pick-it processor can be connected to two different Pick-it cameras at the same time.
+One Pickit processor can be connected to two different Pickit cameras at the same time.
 This can be two M-cameras, two L-cameras or a M and L-camera combined.

 Here you select which camera to use in the setup file.
 Each setup file should have exactly one active camera.